 Games on a phone are fine when there isn’t anything else available, but the bigger the viewing area, the better the gaming experience tends to be.
 It’s the same reason people go to the movies.
 A bigger screen with top of the line resolution, authentic colors, and a high refresh rate produce a level of immersion that is simply not possible on small screens.
+This is why the market for the best gaming projector exists.

 Reasons To Purchase A Gaming Projector

 Today’s game systems and PCs pack tremendous graphics power.
 Limiting game play to a small screen is almost a waste of resources.
 Given the ability of a gaming projector to create enormous yet still precisely detailed images, it is a perfect match for the gamer looking to squeeze every inch of graphics beauty and gaming excitement out of a gaming machine.
+To purchase a gaming monitor that would allow the same richness of features and the same screen size would come with an astronomical price tag.

-Gaming projectors are also far more portable than a TV or monitor.
+Gaming projectors are also far more portable than a TV or gaming monitor.
 Not only are they smaller in size, they are more versatile in terms of placement.
 Any free wall can become a screen, regardless of the size.

 BenQ, long considered one of the top names in the PC monitor world, is definitely no slouch when it comes to projectors.
 The HT2150ST is one of their best offerings and excels in almost every area.